 Next, create a floorplan to define the regions that will be partially reconfigured.

-- Select the inst_count instance in the Netlist pane.
-Right-click and select Draw Pblock
+- Select the inst_count instance in the Netlist window.
+Right-click and select , or select the Draw Pblock

 toolbar button, and draw a tall narrow box on the left side of the X0Y3 clock